JCurley10/Jeopardy_nlp/README.md

-# What are... the Most Important Topics to Study for Jeopardy!
+# What are...
+The Most Important Topics to Study for Jeopardy!

 ## Table of Contents
 - [The Goal](#The-Goal)